RevEngAI/reai-r2/README.md

 Can be used to check connection status with RevEng.AI servers.
 It is not required to be executed before using the plugin.
 This comand does not require a binary opened before it's execution as well.
-For any of the following commands, you atleast need a binary file opened.

 ### `REm` : Get Available AI Models